Colin Davis: Illness and death

 After his wife's death, Davis's health declined rapidly.
 He fell from the podium at Covent Garden in February 2011, and cancelled many engagements in the subsequent months.
 His last concert in France was on 7 June 2012 at the Théâtre des Champs-Elysées in Paris with the Orchestre National de France and Emanuel Ax.
 His last concert with the LSO was a performance of Berlioz's Grande Messe des morts on 26 June 2012 at Saint Paul's Cathedral in London.
-His last known performance was with an amateur London orchestra and soloist Thomas Gould, a month before his death.
+His last known performance was with the Haydn Chamber Orchestra, an amateur London orchestra, and soloist Thomas Gould, a month before his death.
 On 14 April 2013, Davis died in London at the age of 85.

 Antonio Pappano, music director at the Royal Opera House, said Davis's death came as a "huge blow".
 Labour MP Harriet Harman tweeted that Davis had "made a historic contribution to music – in this country & worldwide", while Borjan Canev, former assistant conductor to Davis, said "thank you for being my inspiration".